travis-ci/docs-travis-ci-com/user/deployment/rubygems.md

       provider: rubygems
       api_key: "YOUR API KEY"

-However, this is almost certainly not ideal.
-Instead, you will most likely want to only release to RubyGems when you release a new version of your gem.
-To do this, add `tags: tags` to the `on` section of your `.travis.yml` like so:
+Most likely you would only want to deploy to RubyGems when a new version of your package is cut.
+To do this, you can tell Travis CI to only deploy on tagged commits, like so:

     deploy:
       provider: rubygems